zephyrproject-rtos/zephyr/boards/arm/mr_canhubk3/doc/index.rst

 This board has a single instance of Ethernet Media Access Controller (EMAC) interfacing with a `NXP TJA1103`_ 100Base-T1 Ethernet PHY.
-Currently, there is no driver for this PHY and this board default pin strapping configuration for the PHY (RMII, master, autonomous mode enabled, polarity correction enabled) allows to use it without software configuration.
+Currently, there is limited driver for this PHY that allows for overiding the default pin strapping configuration for the PHY (RMII, master, autonomous mode enabled, polarity correction enabled) to slave mode.

 The 100Base-T1 signals are available in connector ``P9`` and can be converted to 100Base-T using a Ethernet media converter such as `RDDRONE-T1ADAPT`_.